Try ten of the best Danish pastries.

 With variations of the kringle making it to Estonia, Latvia, Finland and Iceland, the Kringle is a classic teatime pastry across northern Europe.

-kringle danish pastry.jpg
+kringle danish pastry

-berliner danish pastry.jpg
+berliner danish pastry donut

 8. The Berliner with jam